seshadricloud/Devops-Interview-Questions/Devops_interview_all.md

 How can you resolve it?
 8) How do you keep a secure instance in aws ??
 9) How do you make a connection between EC2 and S3??
-10)Difference between region and availability zone?
+10) Difference between region and availability zone?
 11) How to find how long the server is running?
 12) what is Assume role and what is the use of Assume role
 13) use of profile instance?
-14)How ec2 instance communicate with s3 bucket
+14) How ec2 instance communicate with s3 bucket
 15) Tell me the purchase plans of an ec2?
 16) Tell me a spot and reserved instance?
 17) What is an instance profile?